Home Staging and Interior Decorating are two design industry terms that are often used.

 The timeframes and effort involved

-Of course, there are no hard and fast rules, but in general, home staging is a much quicker, and less involved process than interior decorating.
+Of course, there are no hard-and-fast rules, but in general, home staging is a much quicker and less involved process than interior decorating.
 When you’re looking to sell your home, it may be necessary to completely renovate the property, but for the majority of sales, setting the scene is all that is needed.
-A good declutter will make a home look more spacious, removing personal items creates a blank canvas that viewers can project their own life onto.
+A good declutter makes a home look more spacious, and removing personal items creates a blank canvas that viewers can project their own lives onto.

 An interior decorating project can range from a simple makeover, a change of fabric for the soft furnishings, or the addition of rugs, artwork, or accessories, but often it’s a much larger, more transformational project, taking into account flooring, wall coverings, and perhaps new furniture.